vahidalvandi/starter-mix-bootstrap5/README.md

-# Bootstrap 5.2 RTL , LTR webpack based package Starter
+# Bootstrap 5.2 RTL , LTR with webpack

 ## Introduction
 This demo is based on laravel-mix starter kit and its using ejs-compiled-loader to compile ejs files.